+The SPAR Marketing Companies currently receive, and in the past have received, from SMS various field representative and field management services.
 Messrs.
-Brown and Bartels, the SAI Principals, are the owners, directors and officers of SMS and, prior to the acquisition of the SPAR Companies by SAI in the SPAR Reorganization Transactions, directly owned all the stock of the
+Brown and Bartels, the SAI Principals, are the owners, directors and officers of SMS and, prior to the acquisition of the SPAR Companies by SAI in the SPAR Reorganization Transactions, directly owned all the stock of the SPAR Companies.

-SPAR Companies.
 SMS is a separate corporation and is not being acquired by any of the SPAR Companies or PIA Companies.
-See "Risk Factors -- The SAI Principals Have Potential Conflicts of Interest With the Combined Company Arising From Services Provided by SMS and SIT."
+See "Risk Factors - Potential Conflicts of Interest Regarding Services Provided by SMS and SIT."